-There have been research results [1, 2] to reconstruct human motions from videos automatically with image processing techniques.
+There have been research results [1, 3] to reconstruct human motions from videos automatically with image processing techniques.
 In those researches, statistical models are employed to estimate 3D configurations of human bodies.
-Azarbaye-jani et al. [1] proposed a method to track the motion of a human body with a monocular/stereo video stream in real time.
+Azarbayejani et al. [1] proposed a method to track the motion of a human body with a single/stereo video stream in real-time.
 They segmented the human body with several blobs and tracked the 3D position of each blob with a statistical dynamic model.
-Bregler and Malik [2] also estimated a motion from a video sequence taken from one or more cameras.
+Bregler and Malik [3] also estimated the motion from a video sequence taken from one or more cameras.
 Based on twist and exponential maps to represent the kinematic relationship of an articulated model, they reconstructed its 3D configuration.
-They tried to track the features in the video automatically.
+Sminchisescu and Triggs [24] pointed out difficulties of optimization for recovering the 3D human body configuration from a single video stream due to the ambiguity and occlusion problems.
+To possibly avoid local minima, they combined covariance-scaled sampling with numerical optimization.